olohmann/azure-hands-on-labs/labs/05_container_orchestration_and_aks/containers_and_aks.md

 Containers provide a great solution to isolate individual apps and services from the rest of the world, so that they can run anywhere and require no special configuration regarding the target platform on which they run.
 Yet containerization alone deals mostly at the level of processes and does not answer many of the questions that arise when running services in production - like service discovery, load balancing, reliability and so on.
 This is typically addressed using container orchestration tools.
 Kubernetes has emerged as an industry-wide de-facto standard for container orchestration.
 Kubernetes originated from a group of Google engineers who destilled much of their learnings with container orchestration into an open source project.
 That project quickly gained reputation for the quality of its design and created a vibrant community and ecosystem.

-One central advantage of Kubernetes is its declarative [API concept](https://kubernetes.io/docs/concepts/overview/kubernetes-api/) that does not only provide for an unmatched elegance in deigning desired state of a distributed application, but as well is available transparently on any Kubernetes cluster, regardless of where it runs, on premises or on any cloud provider.
+One central advantage of Kubernetes is its declarative [API concept](https://kubernetes.io/docs/concepts/overview/kubernetes-api/) that does not only provide for an unmatched elegance in designing desired state of a distributed application, but as well is available transparently on any Kubernetes cluster, regardless of where it runs, on premises or on any cloud provider.

-Setting up and maintaining a Kubernetes cluster is far from trivial though, which is wy a managed service like Azure Kubernetes Service (AKS), can greatly accelerate the adoption of Kubernetes.
+Setting up and maintaining a Kubernetes cluster is far from trivial though, which is wy a managed service like Azure Kubernetes Service (AKS), can greatly accelerate the adoption and ease the operation of Kubernetes.

 ### Objectives